jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_chart_trendline_set_format.rs` - An example of adding a trendline to a chart data series with formatting.

+* `doc_chart_trendline_set_label_format.rs` - An example of adding a
+  trendline to a chart data series and adding formatting to the trendline data label.

 * `doc_chart_trendline_set_name.rs` - An example of adding a trendline to a chart data series with a custom name.